 MySQL is the quintessential database management system.
 It is used in many tech stacks, including the popular LAMP (Linux, Apache, MySQL, PHP) stack.
 It has proven its stability.
 Another thing that makes MySQL so great is that it is open-source.

 MySQL uses relational databases (basically tabular data).
 It is really easy to store, organize and access data this way.
 For managing data, SQL (Structured Query Language) is used.

-In this article I’ll show you how to install and use MySQL 8.0 in Ubuntu 18.04.
+In this article I’ll show you how to install and use MySQL in Ubuntu Linux.
 Let’s get to it!